 Graduate Assistants (GAs), including Research Assistants, Teaching Assistants, and Administrative Assistants, must provide proof of qualifying health insurance coverage to meet the University’s requirement.
-GAs may choose to enroll in either the Student Health Insurance Plan administered by Aetna, or the University’s health benefits plan administered by POMCO and OptumRx, Delta Dental and VSP.
+Eligible GAs may choose to enroll in either the Student Health Insurance Plan administered by Aetna, or the University’s health benefits plan administered by POMCO and OptumRx, Delta Dental and VSP.

 Student Health Insurance Plan